stanoba/ospiLCD/README.md

 You should see I2C LCD at address 0x27:

-Schedule scipt via cron:
+Schedule script via cron:

     $ crontab -e

-Add folowing line to cron:
+Add folowing line into cron:

     */1 * * * * python /home/pi/ospiLCD.py